forestbiotech-lab/miRPursuit/Programs.md

 </ul>

 <ul><strong>pipe_mircat.sh</strong>
-<br>Description: process an interval of libraries though UEA workbench mircat
+<br>Description: process an interval of libraries though UEA workbench mircat.
-Memory intensive script, java has to be run with memory settings.
+<br>This is a memory intensive script, java has to be run with memory settings.
 Big genome have to be broken down into parts.
 For a 32G machine it can handle around 3-4Gb parts.
 So play round this parameters.
 <ul>Configure: Set MEMORY and THREADS var in the config/workdirs.cfg file.</ul>
 <ul>input: [First lib] [Last lib] [Genome]</ul>
 <ul>output: